 If bikes are not your thing, try to use an electric taxi, there are plenty out there nowadays.

-For local activities, choose low-impact hiking, biking itineraries, sustainable scuba diving activities that do not impact the surrounding biosphere.
+For local activities, choose low-impact hiking, biking itineraries, and sustainable scuba diving activities that do not impact the surrounding biosphere.

 Ultimately, the idea here is to strike the perfect balance of exploration and immersion.

 Make sure you always choose a sustainable travel company that leaves the place you’ve just visited better for others to enjoy as well.